santiagocandia/Data-Viz/berlin-zip-codes/README.md

 # Berlin's ZIP codes

 ## This project aims to:
-1) Create a database of ZIP codes grouped by Boroughs and Neighborhoods of the city of Berlin.
+1) Create a database of ZIP codes grouped by Boroughs and Neighborhoods of the Berlin city.
 It did not exist at the time.
-2) Develop a dashboard that simplifies the identification of ZIP codes, Boroughs and Neiborhoods of Berlin
+2) Develop a dashboard that simplifies the identification of ZIP codes, Boroughs and Neiborhoods of Berlin city.

 ## Visit the interactive dashboard at Tableau Public
 https://public.tableau.com/app/profile/santiago.candia/viz/BerlinsZIPcodes_/BerlinsZIPcodes